 David Rudenstine Postgraduate Fellowship

 Cardozo's David Rudenstine Postgraduate Fellowship provides one student from each year's graduating class funding to pursue work in public interest law for one year.
 The Fellowship term generally begins the fall after graduation.
 Made possible by a generous grant from Susan Halpern, the Fellowship gives recent graduates support to begin careers in public service.

-Employers interested in hosting a fellow, please reach out to Alissa Bernstein at firstname.lastname@example.org.
-Students interested in applying, please reach out to Alissa Bernstein at email@example.com.
+Employers interested in hosting a fellow and students interested in applying, please reach out to Alissa Bernstein at firstname.lastname@example.org.